Electrical Safety Foundation International

 • Contact with / Exposure to electric current accounted for 2.6% of all workplace fatalities.
 In 2016, they accounted for 2.9%, in 2015 2.7% and 3.1% in 2014.

-• Contact with / Exposure to electric current maintained its position as sixth most common type of workplace fatality.
+• Contact with / Exposure to electric current maintained its position as the sixth most common type of workplace fatality.

 • Electrocutions accounted for all but one of the workplace electrical fatalities.